geraldkombo/bungepulse-ai-tracker/README.md

 Art.
 94 -- Parliament makes laws and controls public funds on your behalf.
 This vote decided how your taxes are spent.

-Reply LATEST for today's votes
+Reply LEO for today's votes
 ```

 **On Campaign Messages / Poll Results:**